KenKundert/avendesora/doc/api.rst

 Example: Postmortem Letter
 ---------------------------

-This is a program that generates messages for a person's children and business partners.
+This is a program that generates messages for a person's children and partners.
 It is assumed that these messages would be placed into a safe place to be found and read upon the person's death.

 It examines all accounts looking for a special field, *postmortem_recipients*.
 If the field exists, then that account is included in the file of accounts sent